- The Washington Times - Wednesday, October 29, 2025

 Advertisement

-Yet it is Mr. Obama who remains the dominant figure.
+Yet Mr. Obama remains the dominant figure.

-“The Obama brand remains solid with the Democratic faithful and many independent voters, Biden’s is somewhat shattered by the blame-casting for Trump going back to the White House,” Mr. Rozell said.
+“The Obama brand remains solid with the Democratic faithful and many independent voters.
+Biden’s is somewhat shattered by the blame-casting for Trump going back to the White House,” Mr. Rozell said.
 “Spanberger sees the political benefit from an Obama visit to Virginia, whereas the Biden legacy is just too mixed to give any political benefit to her.”

-Mr. Goldman said the odds are that Mr. Biden’s image in the eyes of Democratic voters — much like presidents before him — will change eventually.
+Mr. Goldman said the odds are that Mr. Biden’s image in the eyes of Democratic voters, much like presidents before him, will change eventually.

 • Seth McLaughlin can be reached at smclaughlin@washingtontimes.com.